-The display will echo the last entry with <ENTERED>.
+SAMPLE INITIAT'N <ENTERED> The display will echo the last entry with <ENTERED>.

 The controller has now been given a new value for SAMPLE INITIATION.
 The new value resides in the NEW ENTRIES area of the controller memory.
-To make this change active, press the RESTART key, then again press it to confirm your choice.
+To make this change active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait until a contact closure has been received before taking a sample.